 These needs include specific policies for SEN children and those who are more able.
-The Headteacher has direct responsibility for the curriculum and with the SMT uses our whole school tracking system to provide targeted intervention for groups of children and monitor progress.
-Targeted Literacy and Numeracy support for children to meet their specific needs is arranged and the impact monitored.
-Priorities for the school involve the early identification of special needs and exceptional ability.
+The Head teacher has direct responsibility for the curriculum and with the SLT uses our whole school tracking system to provide targeted intervention for groups of children and monitor progress.
+Targeted English and Maths support for children to meet their specific needs is arranged and the impact monitored.